go-playground/lars/README.md

 Unique Features
 --------------
 - [x] Context is an interface allowing passing of framework/globals/application specific variables. [example](https://github.com/go-playground/lars/blob/master/examples/all-in-one/main.go)
-- [x] Handles mutiple url patterns not supported by many other routers.
-  * the route algorithm was written from scratch and is **NOT** a modification of any other router.
 - [x] Contains helpful logic to help prevent adding bad routes, keeping your url's consistent.
   * i.e. /user/:id and /user/:user_id - the second one will fail to add letting you know that :user_id should be :id
 - [x] Has an uber simple middleware + handler definitions!!! middleware and handlers actually have the exact same definition!
-- [x] Can register custom handlers for use as middleware + handlers; best part is can register one for your custom context and not have to do type casting everywhere [see here](https://github.com/go-playground/lars/blob/master/examples/custom-handler/main.go)
+- [x] Can register custom handlers for making other middleware + handler patterns usable with this router
+  * best part about this is can register one for your custom context and not have to do type casting everywhere [see here](https://github.com/go-playground/lars/blob/master/examples/custom-handler/main.go)
 - [x] Full support for standard/native http Handler + HandlerFunc [see here](https://github.com/go-playground/lars/blob/master/examples/native/main.go)
   * When Parsing a form call Context's ParseForm amd ParseMulipartForm functions and the URL params will be added into the Form object, just like query parameters are, so no extra work

+**Note:** Since this router has only explicit matches, you can not register static routes and parameters for the same path segment.
+For example you can not register the patterns /user/new and /user/:user for the same request method at the same time.
+The routing of different request methods is independent from each other.
+I was initially against this, and this router allowed it in a previous version, however it nearly cost me in a big app where the dynamic param value say :type actually could have matched another static route and that's just too dangerous, so it is no longer allowed.

 Installation
 -----------